gatsbyjs/gatsby/docs/blog/2017-09-13-why-is-gatsby-so-fast/index.md

 ![reactnext-gatsby-performance.073](reactnext-gatsby-performance.073.png)

 ## Performance is hard.
-Let's make Gatsby do the work.
+Let's make Gatsby do the work

 Building highly performant websites is a science in and of itself.
 Our goal with Gatsby is to give you an approachable, highly productive modern development